DoubleZero (2Z)

 Aptos~120-150$856M~$50M5.2-7.0%★★★★

 Why These Chains?
 Avalanche has the largest validator set (1,256) and reward pool ($150M), making it the highest-impact target.
 Sui offers the highest per-validator earnings ($400K-$725K avg).
 Monad's 0.4s block times create acute latency sensitivity.
 MegaETH's sequencer rotation and proximity markets are architecturally aligned with DZ's fiber value prop.
 Aptos uses AptosBFT with sub-second finality (~0.5s) and is already a confirmed DZ partner chain — its 43% AWS concentration creates a compelling case for fiber diversification.
+The Shelby partnership (announced Oct 2025 with Aptos Labs and Jump Crypto) positions DoubleZero as the networking layer in a three-tier decentralized cloud stack (networking + data + compute), deepening the integration beyond simple validator connectivity.
 NEAR's sharded architecture makes it a moderate fit.

 Validator Geographic Diversity